Skip to main content

 Actinic keratosis

-Actinic keratosis, also known as solar keratosis, is the most common form of “pre-cancer.”
-It develops from chronic exposure to ultraviolet (UV) rays from the sun or indoor tanning.
-While it is a condition that can not be cured, it can definitely be managed with the right treatment.
+Actinic keratosis, also called solar keratosis, is a common precancerous skin condition caused by long-term exposure to ultraviolet (UV) light from the sun or indoor tanning.
+While it cannot always be fully cleared, it can often be managed with appropriate treatment recommended by your healthcare provider.

 What to watch for:

-• Flat or slightly raised spots that are crusty, rough or scaly
+• Flat or slightly raised spots that feel crusty, rough, or scaly

-Picture of a patient's face with a skin mark being measured by calipers.
+Picture of a patient's face with an actinic keratosis spot being measured by calipers.

 Picture of Dr Ben, a doctor, in his office examining a patient for skin cancer.